lukaszsobieraj/prototype/README.md

 ## Services

-PrototypeBundle was built on the microservice architecture pattern.
+PrototypeBundle has been built on the microservice architecture pattern.

 Simple workflow of services could be included in one sentence :
 **Contoller calls a service which is based on the routing.**